Getting Started with BusyCal for Mac

-- Scroll the list of daily events and to dos forward or backward using your trackpad, Magic Mouse, or scroll wheel.
+- Scroll the list of daily events and tasks forward or backward using your trackpad, Magic Mouse, or scroll wheel.

 - Click or use the arrow keys to select an item.
-A popover appears with the details of the event or to do.
-Click the Show button in that popover to open the event or to do in BusyCal.
+A popover appears with the details of the event or task.
+Click the Show button in that popover to open the event or task in BusyCal.

-- If the item is a to do, you can mark it as complete by clicking the done checkbox.
+- If the item is a task, you can mark it as complete by clicking the done checkbox.